Ahmed-Driouech/SSE-project1/g7_pdfreaders.md

 ## Methodology

+We conducted the experiment on two different PDF readers in browsers: the built-in Safari PDF reader and the Google Chrome PDF reader.
+With the experiment we simulated a typical reading session by opening a XX-page PDF file and interacting with it using common features.
+We includes actions that typical users might perform frequently, such as scrolling through the document and searching for specific keywords.
+The workflow for the experiment was as follows:

+1. Open the browser.
+2. Load the PDF file
+3. Scroll through the entire document at a controlled speed
+4. Use the dearch function to find a specific term multiple times (the first hit might not be what the person is looking for)
+5. Close the document and quit the browser

+Each iteration of the experiment lasted approximately 3 minutes.
+This includes a 60 second wait time between runs to prevent tail effect.
+With 60 iterations in total we have a total experiment runtime of about 3 hours.
+We ran an automated script that opened the PDF in both browsers and performed the workflow actions.
+Each test was repeated 30 times per browser with the order of execution being interleaved (meaning, 1 experiment using Chrome, then 1 using Safari, 1 using Chrome etc).
 ### Experiment Setup

 To ensure unbiased and accurate energy consumption data, we have adhered to the following best practices: